Barium enema is a special x-ray of the large intestine, which includes the colon and rectum.

 - You lie flat on your back on the x-ray table.
 An x-ray is taken.

 - You then lie on your side.
-The health care provider gently inserts a well-lubricated tube (enema tube) into your rectum.
+The provider gently inserts a well-lubricated tube (enema tube) into your rectum.
 The tube is connected to a bag that holds a liquid containing barium sulfate.
 This is a contrast material that highlights specific areas in the colon, creating a clear image.

 - The barium flows into your colon.
 X-rays are taken.
 A small balloon at the tip of the enema tube may be inflated to help keep the barium inside your colon.
 The provider monitors the flow of the barium on an x-ray screen.